An Introduction (or: What I Know of Me so Far)

 Ruth at our first paved road!

-‘Chipping away’ is not why I’m hiking the AT.
-(Although I couldn’t help noticing that, barring catastrophe, we’d pass the twenty-two mile mark today, denoting the one-percent point of the trail.
+Chipping away is not why I’m hiking this trail.
+(Although I couldn’t help noticing that, barring catastrophe, we’d pass the twenty-two mile mark today, denoting the AT’s one-percent point.
 It’s good to occupy the mind out here, if even with lowly numbers.)
 I don’t care if I hike the trail in its entirety, so long as I enjoy what hiking I do.
 Making mileage or making good time is not the aim; having a good time is.
 So far, with Ruth’s companionship, I’ve accomplished just that.
 Hedonism at its hardest.

 The thru-hiking life isn’t free from strife, but the pluses outweigh the minuses.
 Although it feel like our backpacks outweigh both the pluses and the minuses, Ruth and I are happy knowing that, to this point, the pluses have more than offset the minuses.
 It furnishes hope that no matter the challenges ahead, it’ll all be worth it.
 We shall see.